The Human Services Committee was established in 1996 by the Mayor and City Council to:

 - Identify unmet human service needs within the city.

-The Fairfax County Juvenile and Domestic Relations Count Citizens Advisory Council advises and cooperates with the court upon all matters affecting the working of laws relating to children, their care and protection, and to domestic relations.
+This council advises and cooperates with the court upon all matters affecting the working of the law and other laws relating to children, their care and protection, and to domestic relations

-The Fairfax-Falls Church Community Services Board oversees the mental-health, intellectual and developmental disability and substance use disorder services of the cities of Fairfax and Falls Church and Fairfax County.
+This board oversees the establishment and operation of local mental health, intellectual disabilities, and substance abuse programs in the cities of Fairfax and Falls Church and Fairfax County.